-Cesare Brandi called the subtle nostalgia for nature and for things seen and experienced that Afro captured in drawings and paintings for almost all of his life the "memorial quality of a painting".
-An existence that many of us regret, so serene and clear, honest and poetic it was: and the emptiness has never been fulfilled.
+Cesare Brandi called the 'memorial quality of a painting' the subtle nostalgia for nature and things seen and experienced that Afro captured in drawings and paintings for almost his entire existence.
+An existence that not a few regret, so serene and clear, honest and poetic it was: and the void has never been filled.

 Much will still have to be said about Afro, in a real re-establishment of the values of Italian painting in this century (or is this talk no longer heard?).

 The seasons of this troubled century have already been almost entirely consumed.
 Afro came after the spring of the avant-garde, but he lived all the time of the good fruits until the threshold of an autumn that, also by his own virtue, was announced as dazzling, and then died.
 Of his generation he was among the greatest in the world.
 It is enough to look at the exceptional quality of what he left us.Afro used three techniques, all of them aiming at the only purpose of rendering with the means of painting a poetic and bright image.